Last updated on April 6, 2020.

 If your team uses Google Calendar, setting up a separate editorial calendar in that same environment is another viable option.

 From within Google Calendar, click on the plus sign next to “Other calendars” and choose “Create new calendar.”

 Now you can populate the calendar with your content plan and keep everyone informed of the publication schedule.

-Add alerts, files, and links to each entry so your authors will have access to everything they need to complete each piece.
+Add alerts, files, and links to each entry so your authors will have access to everything they need to create content.

 Like spreadsheets, using a Google Calendar to manage your content production schedule is best when your publishing frequency is light.
 Although the tool is familiar and there are some collaboration capabilities, it can become frustrating to those who publish a lot of content.

 Pros of Using Google Calendar as an Editorial Calendar:

 - Low barrier to entry.
 Google Calendar can serve as a free editorial calendar.
 It is also familiar and easy to use.

 - Limited adoption challenges.
 Those who already use Google’s suite of tools will find it quite natural to integrate this option into their workflow.